Bikeman868/Urchin/README.txt

    A path of /section1/value1 refers to the number 23.

 Q: Do I have to register for each configuration value in my JSON?
-A: No, you can register for notifications at any level of the configuration heirachy.
+A: No, you can register for notifications at any level of the configuration heirachy including the root.
 When you register a JSON object, specify a .Net class that can be deserialized from this JSON.
 For example if you have this JSON configuration:

        {
          section1:{value1:23,value2:87},